snowplow/advanced-analytics-web-accelerator/content/modeling/_index.md

 The [snowplow-web dbt package](https://hub.getdbt.com/snowplow/snowplow_web/latest/) transforms and aggregates the raw web event data collected from the [Snowplow JavaScript tracker](https://github.com/snowplow/snowplow-javascript-tracker) into a set of derived tables: *page views, sessions* and *users*.
 Modeling the data makes it easier to digest and derive business value from the Snowplow data either through AI or BI.

-In this chapter you will learn how to set up an run the snowplow-web package to model the sample data.
+In this chapter you will learn how to set-up an run the snowplow-web package to model the sample data.